5 min read

 Are you looking to make Gqeberha your new home?
 Well, now that you can pronounce and know the history, you’re right on your way to becoming a local.
 To help get you to this special city, you’ll need a top-rated, affordable moving service by your side.

-With Wise Move’s moving company platform, you can connect with trusted movers from all over South Africa — whether it’s a long-distance move across the country or just down the road.
+Book trusted and vetted movers from Port Elizabeth and across the entire country, whether it’s a long-distance move across the country or just down the road.

 What do our customers say?